ether/ep_openid_connect/README.md

 ### Controlling user account object properties with `user_properties`

-The `user_properties` setting can be used to automatically add or change properties on a user's account object when the user authenticates.
+The `user_properties` setting can be used to automatically add, remove, or change properties on a user's account object when the user authenticates.
 The `user_properties` setting maps a property name to a descriptor object that describes how the property's value is obtained: